Dual Diagnosis Program

 A common problem is that many services for substance abuse and mental illness don’t overlap, which means that the person with dual diagnosis is managed through separate systems.
 This can make diagnosis and treatment more difficult.
 At the Hader Clinic Queensland we provide both mental health and drug addiction programs to overcome this difficulty.

 Our therapists and counsellors work closely with dual diagnosis residents to determine if one problem led to the other.
-We create personalised treatment plans that address both issues without causing new problems to arise.

 For example, we often treat residents suffering from both alcohol addiction and depression.
 Some prescription medication typically used to treat depression could have adverse effects on alcohol recovery and medications used to control alcohol withdrawal symptoms could contribute to depression.

 By treating the addiction, the symptoms of the mental illness will improve.